by Admiral James “Sandy” Winnefeld, SAFE Project Co-Founder

 Do Your Part to Help Destroy 1.8 Million Medications

-This is a high leverage effort, because four out of five people who become dependent on opioids received them from a friend or relative.
-That is why it’s so important that you help us prevent substance dependence and reach our goal of destroying nearly 2 million unused medications.
+This is so important because four out of five people who become dependent on opioids received them from a friend or relative.
+Eighty percent of people who develop a heroin use disorder start with prescription pills.
+That is why it’s so important that you help us prevent the misuse of prescription drugs and reach our goal this year of destroying nearly two million unused medications.

 - Request a FREE Deterra Pouch.
-From April 1-30, visit DeterraSystem.com/SAFE to request your free Large Deterra Pouch be mailed directly to your home.
+From October 1 – 31, visit DeterraSystem.com/SAFE to request your free large Deterra Pouch be mailed directly to your home.
 Each Deterra Pouch can deactivate up to 90 pills, 12 ounces of liquid or up to 12 patches.

 - Tell Your Friends.
 Encourage your relatives, peers and community members to request their free Deterra Pouch to properly dispose of leftover medications at home.